adamwan-nexplore/guidebook-nxp-hk/how-we-hire/hiring-engineers.md

 #### Technical Discussion
 - The interviewer(s) will go through some of the technical topics with the candidate
   - focuses on both technical breadth and technical depth of the candidate
-- The interviewer(s) will NOT expect the candidate knows anything.
+- The interviewer(s) will NOT expect the candidate will know everything.
 Neither the interviewer(s)!
   - Relex!

 #### Non-technical Discussion